ATNoG/rigourous-devprivops-docs/content/development/environment_setup.md

 The tool was designed to be developed fully on local and owned FOSS infrastructure, however, it is possible to use any more convenient services by porting configurations.
 We will only guide the setup rpocess through a fully local system.

-To setup a fully owned local development environment to work on the tool, one needs:
+To setup a fully owned local development environment to work on the tool, we need:

 - local development dependencies
     + go